 67:62:02:10.
 Probation procedures.
-If the division department determines that the division areas of noncompliance;
+If the division department determines that the within 30 thirty days of the receipt of the notice of probationary status;

-(1) The division department shall send the center written notice of probationary status and

-(2) The center shall develop and submit a plan of correction pursuant to § 67:62:02:08 within within five business days of the division's department's decision to approve the plan of correction;
+(1) The division department shall send the center written notice of probationary status center within five business days of the division's department's decision to approve or deny the plan of correction; and